-The Bonds are offered when, as and if issued and subject to the unqualified approving opinion of McKennon Shelton & Henn LLP, Baltimore, Maryland and other conditions specified in the Notice of Sale.
-It is expected that the Bonds will be available for delivery through the facilities of The Depository Trust Company, New York, New York, on or about March 27, 2019.
+The Bonds are offered when, as and if issued and subject to the unqualified approving opinion of McKennon Shelton & Henn LLP, Baltimore, Maryland and to certain other conditions.
+It is expected that the Bonds will be available for delivery through the facilities of The Depository Trust Company, New York, New York, on or about December 20, 2018.